AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 In order to detect the position and negotiate with the color of the obstacles, a specific strategy must be well-planned to possibly finish three (3) laps in Obstacle Challenge Rounds.
 The team had spent a fair amount of time considering different thoughts and ideas to efficiently manage the obstacles on the game field; always giving space for new yet excellent ideas to be added in the team's strategy.

 ### 4.1 Obstacle Detection
+The camera is programmed to use LAB thresholds to identify the color of the traffic signs, which should be either green or red.
+A proper given threshold can be obtained with different ways, but trial and error should be enough and being familiarized with the LAB color space could help.
+Here are the LAB thresholds of the team for the obstacles:

+    _GREEN = const((0, 100, -128, -10, 20, 127))
+    _RED = const((0, 100, 7, 127, -10, 127))
+    # format: (Lmin, Lmax, Amin, Amax, Bmin, Bmax)

+The pixels of the image from the camera turn white if it is within range of the given LAB threshold, else they turn black.
+The `find_blobs()` function of the `image` module from is used to detect the color of the traffic signs.

+    gBlobs = img.find_blobs([_GREEN], roi = [0, 0, 320, 240], pixels_threshold = 150)
+    rBlobs = img.find_blobs([_RED], roi = [80, 0, 160, 240], pixels_threshold = 250)
+    # roi = region of interest, pixels_threshold = minimum pixel count

 ### 4.2 Obstacle Strategy